Frequently asked questions by curious

 Most of the time we are working in places where people keep their most prized possessions.
 We guarantee total confidentiality in all our openings.
 Regarding the safes we open, all we do is open the combination lock of the safe and while walking out of the room, instruct the customer to swing the door open.
 We never look inside to see what's in the safe, we feel it's disrespectful and none of our concern.

-Do you have membership in trade unions?
+Do you have any memberships?

 Does penetration ruin the safe or vault?